-The Burial Service is a promise of hope.
-Let us take the following prayer from the men's service that conveys this message of hope:
+Although this is a sad moment, the Burial Service is a promise of hope because of the Resurrection.
+The following prayer from the men's service conveys this message of hope:

 The soul says to the body:

 "Remain in peace my beloved one.

 For I am leaving from you

 For the place God has prepared

 I hope in-the Lord that I

 Shall see you at - Resurrection